cbdefontenay/freyr/README.md

 ## Why the name Freyr?

 Freyr is the norse god of fertility and prosperity and is known for his beauty.
-Your Dioxus app should also look good, even beautiful.
+Your Dioxus app should also be as beautiful as the god Freyr is.

 ## Documentation: